Description

 Some say that all power conditioners restrict dynamics.
 Nope!
 Some do.
 Some don't.
 It depends on what kind of conditioner is being used - and how it is being used.
 One size does not fit all.

-Non-current limiting means that a power conditioner was designed to work with heavy loads.
-Non-current limiting should not restrict dynamics.
-For example, a powerful amplifier - or perhaps an entire audio system.
+Non-current limiting means that a power conditioner is designed to work with heavy loads.
+For example, a powerful amplifier - or an entire audio system.
+A true non-current limiting conditioner will not restrict dynamics.
+The specifications do not mention maximum Watts or Volts/Amps (VA) since it doesn't apply.

 Many power conditioners are designed to work with light loads - for source components only.
-These conditioners could possibly limit the current if a large load is plugged into it - such as an amp.
+These conditioners could possibly limit the current if a heavy load is plugged into it - such as an amp.
 Dynamics could be restricted.
-It depends.
+It depends on what component is plugged into it.
+When the specifications of a power conditioner state the number of Watts or Volts/Amps it can handle, that number represents its limit.
+And it's always best not to max out to the limit in order to allow headroom.

 A system can have a mix & match.
 One type of conditioner can be used for source components - another type for amps.
 Also, one conditioner can be used for analog - another for digital.
 (Highly recommend!)